Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Abstract

 \section{Abstract}

-Quantum state preparation lies at the heart of quantum computation and quantum simulations, enabling the investigation of complex systems of many bodies across physics, chemistry, and data science.
-Although methods such as Variational Quantum Algorithms (VQAs) and Adiabatic Preparation (AP) offer promising routes, each faces significant challenges.
-In this work, we introduce a hybrid algorithm that integrates the conceptual strengths of VQAs and AP, enhanced through the use of group-theoretic structures, to efficiently approximate ground and excited states of arbitrary many-body Hamiltonians.
-Our approach is validated on the one-dimensional XYZ Heisenberg model with periodic boundary conditions across a broad parameters range and system sizes.
-Given the system size $L$, we successfully prepare up to $L^2-L+2$ of its lowest eigenstates with high fidelity, employing quantum circuit depths that scale only polynomially with $L$.
-These results highlight the accuracy, efficiency, and robustness of the proposed algorithm, which offers a compelling pathway for the actual preparation of targeted quantum states on near-term quantum devices.
+Quantum state preparation lies at the heart of quantum computation and quantum simulations, enabling the investigation of complex manybody systems across physics, chemistry, and data science.
+While existing methods such as Variational Quantum Algorithms (VQAs) and Adiabatic Preparation (AP) offer viable pathways, both face substantial limitations.
+Here we introduce a hybrid algorithm that integrates the conceptual strengths of both VQAs and AP, enhanced via the use of group-theoretic structures and classical post-processing to approximate ground and excited states of many-body Hamiltonian models.
+We validate our approach by applying it to the one-dimensional XYZ Heisenberg model with periodic boundary conditions, evaluating its performance across a broad range of parameters and system sizes.
+Our results show accurate preparation of low-energy eigenstates, achieved with circuit depths with polynomial scaling versus system size.